 Legend has it that these islands were formed from the strong bond of two sisters, and it’s a sad tale no less, but presently they’re a popular island-hopping destination, especially if you’re into picnics and snorkelling.
 The reefs here are teeming with marine life, and the clear waters make a good view if you wanna do some picnicking by the sea.
 You can also explore Singapore’s first Marine Park and participate in a dive trail, intertidal guided walks and more.
 Need any more reasons to visit Sisters’ Island?
 We’ve got a few…

 If a clear, pristine stretch of beach is what you need, here’s where you can find it.
 It’s also less crowded, which means you get to laze here all you want and soak in all that glorious sun without having to jostle for space.
 There’s plenty of greenery too, so nature lovers will find it a great option for a quick respite from busy city life.

 You don’t need a ferry to get here, just a bicycle and your trusty pair of feet will do as you set off from Punggol.
-And there’s a ton of stuff which you can do here at Coney Island Park, besides checking out beaches and nature trails.
+And there’s a ton of stuff you can do, besides checking out beaches and nature trails.
 It’s home to plenty of wildlife, some of which are endangered species, and you can explore mangrove habitats and rich forestry along the boardwalk.
 Need more tips?
 Check out our guide to Coney Island Park.